CyrylG/CV/README.md

 #### Organization and attention to detail

 During my time at university and working as a tutor I am used to working efficiently under time pressure.
-I have developed an understanding of the importance of being organized to ensure that I can look back at any work I have done and understand it without any trouble.
+I have developed an understanding of the importance of being organized to ensure that I can look back at any work I have done and understand it without any trouble. -->

 ## 🧗‍♂️Hobbies

-- I love a challenge, I have always enjoyed activities that will test me, from math competitions and puzzles to recently getting involved with hackathons.
+- Math competitions and puzzles
-- Math challenges and competitions.
+- Following tech industry and hackathons
-- I enjoy being active, I like to go to the gym, play badminton and go rock climbing.
+- Gym, badminton and rock climbing
-- I also love to travel, I enjoy experiencing new cultures, new cuisines and exploring new places.
+- Experiencing new cultures, cuisines and places.